gbordier/terraform-sample/README.md

 ## OIDC (OAuth) or not

+OIDC (Oauth) github or azdevops integration is the best way for deploying from a pipeline, since no secret need to be kept.
+But sometimes it is not possible (such as when we deploy from the command line)

-then is we cannot use OIDC for terraform and azure access we also:
+When is we cannot use OIDC for terraform and azure access we also:
 - create a SP and secret for terraform and delegates the SP permissions to the target resource groups
 - create a keyvault for terraform in the pipeline resource group
 - store the SP secret and the storage account account key in the keyvault